larryaasen/dive/dive_ui/example/README.md

 ## Example 8 - Positioning

-This example shows how to use dive_ui, dive_core, and dive_obslib to position a video camera in the video mix.
+This example shows how to use dive_ui and dive_core to position a video camera in the video mix.
 * Use `DiveCoreElements` to track the scene, video mix (`DiveVideoMix`), and video source.
 * Create a scene (`DiveScene`) and display the video mix using the `DiveMeterPreview` widget showing the video mix.